sessionIdentifier

 { "transaction" : { "amount": 123.34, "currency": "EUR", "type": "CHARGE", "subject": "My subject", "customIdentifier": "My custom identifier" } }

-The response body will look something this this:
+The response body will look something like this:

 { "status": "ok", "data": { "validUntil": "2013-09-03 11:18:34", "identifier": "0f487dc3-35cd-4125-8b82-631c7d5b328c", "transaction": { "identifier": "3fe8fe7c-b620-4b45-b128-545b8c16f236", "customIdentifier": "1234", "status": "INITIALIZED", "subject": "My subject", "groupIdentifier": "59b57c79-7a04-4e68-9bc1-78dbf71adf32", "processingDetails": {…}, "receiptDetails": {…}, "type": "CHARGE", "paymentDetails": {…}, "locationDetails": {…}, "currency": "EUR", "mode": "TEST", "amount": 123.34, "created": "2013-09-03 11:03:34", "statusDetails": {…}, "reader": {…} } } }